 One of the most iconic places in the southwest, Arches National Park boasts over 2,000 sandstone arches scattered throughout the park.
 Besides the arches, this park has plenty of scenic natural sights and a lot of easy hikes.

-While the drive to Las Vegas from the Arches isn’t exactly a breeze, the park is located along a popular travel route along Interstate-70 which makes it one of the most popular national parks near Las Vegas.
+While the drive to Las Vegas from the Arches isn’t a breeze, the park is located along a popular travel route along Interstate-70, so you can also visit Zion, Bryce Canyon and several state parks along the way.

 11. Canyonlands National Park